TrenchBroom/TrenchBroom/app/resources/documentation/help/help.md

 - Print a menu entry, the default of which is again stored under the given path in the preferences:

     \#menu('Menu/Edit/Show All‘)

+- Print a key.
+You can find the key numbers in the shortcuts.js file.

+    \#key(123)